 This led us into developing a series of our own designs including images and writing reflecting our time in Sri Lanka which we made into bags to give to street vendors to use.
 These became part of a new ephemeral communication system as we made an extended intervention, inserting the bags into the food system as we travelled around Sri Lanka.
 The text pieces explored our response to the surroundings and the climate and were designed to be small provocations dropped into the street life in the towns and cities.
 Ideas ranged from the dreams of lost cosmonauts to swimmers in underground oceans, All explored the feeling we had that there was more than one way that we were ‘present’ in this place.

 Within the bag project we developed a small-scale collaboration with Garry Duthie, Prof. of Nutritional Science at the Rowett Institute of Nutrition and Health, Aberdeen who had developed a recipe book called ‘Stovies Reloaded’, reworking traditional Scottish recipes to make them healthier.
-We had been surprised to see so many vegetables commonly grown in Scotland on sale in the markets in Sri Lanka; leeks, potatoes, cabbage , beetroot etc. We used recipes from ‘Stovies Reloaded’, had them printed and made them into bags for street sellers.
-We hoped that some Sri Lankan homes ended up experimenting with Scotch Broth and leek and potato soup!
-We sent images to Garry Duthie which made for interesting discussion points about recycling and healthy snacks back in Scotland.
+We had been surprised to see so many vegetables commonly grown in Scotland on sale in the markets in Sri Lanka; leeks, potatoes, cabbage , beetroot etc. (a British colonial legacy?)
+We used recipes from ‘Stovies Reloaded’, had them printed and made them into bags for street sellers.
+We wondered if some Sri Lankan homes would end up experimenting with Scotch Broth and leek and potato soup!
+We sent images to Garry Duthie which made for interesting discussion points about recycling and healthy snacks as well as the history of global food systems back in Scotland.

 ‘Stovies Reloaded’ in Sri Lanka

 Everybody wears flip flops (called slippers) in Sri Lanka and leave them at the door when they enter a house.
 Often there are many ‘slippers’ outside a house if people are visiting.